Evan Spiegel: Personal life

 Spiegel began dating Australian model Miranda Kerr in 2015.
 They became engaged on July 20, 2016.
 They married in a private ceremony in Los Angeles on May 27, 2017.
 Just a month before Spiegel's engagement to Kerr, he purchased a 7,164 square foot, $12 million house in the Brentwood neighborhood of West Los Angeles that was previously owned by Harrison Ford as well as Owen Reilly.
 Spiegel has three sons with Kerr and a stepson from Kerr's previous marriage to Orlando Bloom.

 As of 2021, Spiegel was ranked number 55 on the Forbes 400 with $13.8 billion in wealth.
+But as of August 2025 he has 2.5 billion in wealth.

 In 2017, Spiegel became one of the youngest public company CEOs at age 26 when Snap began trading in March.
 Spiegel is also a member of the Berggruen Institute's 21st Century Council and its board of directors.

 A Francophile, Spiegel learned French.
 In 2018, he and his son Hart received French citizenship through a clause in the naturalization laws that waives French residency requirements for applicants that contribute to the French culture or economy.
 In November 2022 he joined the board of directors for Gagosian Gallery.